-This RCA female connector is a stereo digital input which conforms to the S/ PDIF (Sony/Philips Digital Interface) standard.
+This RCA female connector is a stereo digital input which conforms to the S/PDIF (Sony/Philips Digital Interface) standard.
 The connections are as follows:

-Inner: Signal Outer: Ground The audio presented to this input can be routed to an AoIP stream if required.
-See the AoIP Streams web page on page 29 and the Audio - Input Settings web page on page 40 for more details.
+Inner: Signal Outer: Ground

+See the AoIP Streams web page on page 30 and the Audio - Input Settings web page on page 43 for more details.